masterqwerty/mendix-box-docs/api-examples/file/DownloadFile.md

 ## Microflow Example

+This microflow will download a file based on the file ID that is given.

 ![](../../res/file/download-file/microflow.png)

 1) Pass in a `BoxFile` object that has the `_id` attribute set to the ID of the file you wish to download.